RTEMS/rtems-docs/c-user/config/general.rst

 If there are more processors available than configured, the rest will be ignored.

-This configuration option is only evaluated in SMP configurations (e.g. RTEMS was built with the ``--enable-smp`` build configuration option).
+This configuration option is only evaluated in SMP configurations of RTEMS (e.g. RTEMS was built with the SMP build configuration option enabled).
 In all other configurations it has no effect.

 .. rubric:: CONSTRAINTS: